 - The aim, impact and expected outcomes of your project

-If you're interested in working on a SPARC project this year but you're having difficulty coming up with a strong idea for your application why not take a look at the current university strategy for some ideas.
+If you're interested in working on a SPARC project this year but you're having difficulty coming up with a strong idea for your application, take a look at the current university strategy for some ideas.

 - Report 1 (300 words aprox): Project update - Mid way through your project

 - Report 2 : Project review, outcomes and lessons learned - at completion